Core Curriculum Policy

 The Advisory Committee on Academic Programs (ACAP) is charged with the general oversight of the Core requirements and ensuring that Core courses are accessible to students.
 A listing of Core courses is detailed below.

 These courses must be offered every year.
 Enrollment For all PUBHLTH Core courses is limited to MPH and MHSA students, unless otherwise specified by the instructor, and cannot be capped.

 All Core Curriculum courses will be graded A-E. To successfully complete the Core requirements, a student must earn a “C” or better in each of the Core courses.
 If a student does not earn a “C” or better in a Core course, they must re-take the course until they achieve passing grades.

 In addition to ensuring availability of Core courses, ACAP is also charged with monitoring Core courses for quality improvement purposes.
 ACAP will review all Core course evaluations on an annual basis.
 If the evaluation scores for a Core course are below 3.5 for any evaluation dimension, ACAP will determine whether the Associate Dean for Education must discuss this with the instructor's department and/or curriculum chair to resolve the problem.

 Core Curriculum Documentation Procedures

-When a student applies for graduation, the department must complete a Core Curriculum form and submit it to the Office for Student Engagement and Practice for placement in the official student file.
+When a student applies for graduation, the department must attach a pdf of the student's degree audit and submit it to the Office for Student Engagement and Practice for placement in the official student file.